vr-pan-junjun/vr-pan-junjun.github.io/content/authors/王思元/_index.md

 ---
 # Display name
-title: SiYuan Wang
+title: Siyuan Wang 王思元
 # Full Name (for SEO)
-first_name: SiYuan
+first_name: Siyuan
 last_name: Wang

 # Is this the primary user of the site?